 Episode 2.3, Zhivka & Mitko, by the amazing Martin Nuza, tells the story of a young Bulgarian girl and her sidekick, Mitko the duck, as they stand up to a corruptive businessman who only cares about money… and causing soil and water contamination on their land.
 This is Zhivka’s quest, as an Earth Hero, to make things right.

 Episode 1.3, by Irishman Mark Rickerby, Eamon & the Last Forest.
 This episode addresses deforestation and follows Eamon’s mission, to save the forest, to save friendships, and to save the elders in his life from losing something great… memories and love.
 Mark creatively weaves into the tale mystical beings from Irish folklore to make this story magnificent!

 Every day we get a little closer to our quest – to share Moon Drake with the world!
 We believe these stories, shared simply and with dynamic characters, will help children see how important it is to love our earth and to love each other.
 Even children can make a huge difference when they realize their purpose.

 We will continue our continent posters through the weekend!
 Happy 4th of July!

-Over the next 6 blogs we are going to share the continent posters for the Moon Drake Season 1 episodes.
-Our first poster is for the Asian Continent, episodes 5 and 9.
+Over the next 6 blogs we are going to share the continent posters for Moon Drake episodes from Seasons 1 & 2.
+Our first poster is for the Asian Continent.
 Both of these beautiful stories were written by my friend and extraordinary writing partner, Martin Manuel Nuza

 Moon Drake Anime Series brings the power of diversity into the spotlight.
 It presents real experiences and lessons that will impact lives and stir hearts toward goodness and light.
 Like these four stories that show us how Indigenous cultural wisdom empowers the environmental, human and spiritual challenges we all face.